Abandoned & Little-Known Airfields:

 An undated (circa 1950s?) postcard of Turner AFB (courtesy of Rex Ricks).

-The airfield at Turner was greatly expanded, into a configuration that was typical of a SAC B-52 base:
+resulted in the airfield at Turner being greatly expanded into a configuration that was typical of a SAC B-52 base:

-a single 12,000' runway, with a parallel taxiway and a huge ramp area.
+a single 12,000' runway with a parallel taxiway & a huge ramp area.

-which was a customary defensive shield for B-52 bases.
+which was a customary defensive shield for many B-52 bases.

 along with a parallel taxiway leading to a paved massive ramp.